trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimize protocol overhead via efficient compression of HTTP header fields, and add support for request prioritization and server push.
+  > The primary goals for HTTP/2 are to reduce latency by enabling full request and response multiplexing, minimise protocol overhead via efficient compression of HTTP header fields, and add support for request prioritisation and server push.

   > HTTP/2 will make our applications faster, simpler, and more robust.